andersfugmann/amqp-client/README.md

  * Rpc-client
  * Rpc-server

-The idea is to avoid clients crashing because they rely on other service to create resources (queues / exchanges) on the amqp server, and in all make use of AMQP simple.
+The goal is to avoid clients crashing because they rely on other service to create resources (queues / exchanges) on the amqp server, and in all make use of AMQP simple.

 Read the API Documentation here: http://andersfugmann.github.io/amqp-client/